Enrique Coria

-Enrique "Quique" Coria (coh-rhia) is a guitarist from Dique Los Molinos, Argentina.
+Enrique "Quique" Coria (coh-rhia) was a guitarist from Dique Los Molinos, Argentina.

-Coria has appeared on over 400 recordings in South America and the US including with David Grisman's DGQ (David Grisman Quintet).
+Coria appeared on over 400 recordings in South America and the US including with David Grisman's DGQ (David Grisman Quintet).

-He speaks both Spanish and English and currently resides in Oakland, California with his wife, singer, Yolanda Aranda.
-Coria has two children from his first marriage, the eldest being Carol and ten years younger, Raymundo Coria.
+He spoke both Spanish and English and resided in Oakland, California with his wife, singer, Yolanda Aranda.
+Coria had two children from his first marriage, the eldest being Carol and ten years younger, Raymundo Coria.
+He died on August 4, 2025 in Coral Springs, FL.